 Authorised Officers are here to help keep your public transport running smoothly and make sure everyone is paying their way.
-You’ll see them travel on trains, trams and buses and at stations and stops.
+You can see them on trains, trams and buses.
+You may also see them at stations and stops.

 - check your ticket and concession entitlement, even after you’ve left the vehicle or station